severalnines/docs/user-guide/mongodb/performance.rst

 Mongo Stats
 ````````````

-Quick overview of the status of a currently running mongod or mongos instance similar to mongostat command collected every ``db_stats_collection_interval`` (configured inside CMON configuration file).
+Quick overview of the status of running mongod instances grouped by shard (or replica set) similar to mongostat command collected every ``db_stats_collection_interval`` (configured inside CMON configuration file).

 * **Queries**
 	- The number of query operations per second.